ulookuglynoob/HighSpeed/README.md

 <img src="61e08459-d639-46ae-9867-71ab5432685a-removebg-preview (1) (1).png" alt="Logo" width="400">

-Welcome to **HighSpeed**, a thrilling multiplayer hovercraft racing game built using PlayCanvas!
+Welcome to **HighSpeed**, a fun multiplayer hovercraft racing game built using PlayCanvas!
 This project was made as an experiment with the PlayCanvas engine.

 ## Table of Contents